lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 AIC and BIC are able to compare nested and non-nested models.
 Models with the lower values are superior.
-They both favor the the model that allows AF1 to crossload on MI.
+They both favor the model that allows AF1 to crossload on MI.

 The $\chi_{D}^{2}$ can only be used for nested models (where items/indicators are identical -- the only difference is the presence/absence of parameters).
 If it is statistically significant, the better model is the one with the lower chi-square value.
 This, too, favors the correlated factors model, $\chi ^{2}(1) = 8.262, p = 0.004$ .